zn3x/castmedia/docs/yp.md

 ```

 # Caveats
-- Currently listeners count is not sent to YP dirs (and will not be implemented if there is no necessity to).
+- Currently listeners count is not sent to YP directories (and will not be implemented if there is no necessity to).
 - Each YP directory may behave differently, currently only two are tested:
     - http://dir.xiph.org
     - http://icecast-yp.internet-radio.com